maxi-blocks/maxi-blocks/readme.txt

 = Why don’t you need licence keys with the pro library? =

 We’re on a mission to make licence keys and domain restrictions go extinct, just like dinosaurs (except without the cool bones).
 Plus, we refuse to follow the crowd and hold basic features hostage just to sell the “full-version.”
 With Maxi, your pro templates always stay functional and receive updates indefinitely.

+= How do sites built with Pro templates stay updated? =

+Each Pro access account allows you to create unlimited sites for your web design customers.
+Simply sign out from the cloud library to hand over.
+Sites crafted with Pro templates always auto-update, even without Pro access.

+= How does copyright work? =

+MaxiBlocks believes in the spirit of open collaboration.
+All our templates, patterns, and icons carry the CC0 1.0 license meaning you can freely use them for personal or commercial projects.

 = Got a public roadmap =